At last, Manchester-Goffstown rail trail link completed

 Nashua River, East Pepperell MA

 I have an AMC River Guide from 1978, more useful at this point for history than for navigation.
 About the Nashua River in Pepperell, the writers fretted: “From [Groton] to East Pepperell, the river is not attractive, as the increase in water level has flooded swampland and killed the trees.”
-Much has changed in 30-plus years, and the area upstream from the modest little dam in Pepperell is now in my opinion the loveliest part of the river.
+Much has changed in 30-plus years, and the area upstream from the dam in Pepperell is now in my opinion the loveliest part of the river.